KRLoyd/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 Information about this style can be found at https://standardjs.com/rules.html and https://github.com/Flet/semistandard .

 ## Files
-All files must be executable to run.
-To add executable permissions to any file: `chmod u+x file_name`

 ##### [0-script.js](0-script.js)
 Script to update the text color of the HTML tag `HEADER` to red (`#FF0000`).